The leap of faith

 Small steps – Huge change

 Using that legendary $100, Irene bought 100 lip balms from the US for $1 each.
 “At the time, the Australian dollar was on par with the US, so I was very lucky,” she recalls.
 Then she took advantage of the wonderful world of free technology available to budding entrepreneurs.
 “I built the website using a free WordPress template, set up a Facebook page, then got a free plug-in for the WordPress site that enabled me to sell products straight off the blog through PayPal, which again was free.
 Funnily enough, I had exactly 100 followers on Facebook at the time and they all bought one.
 I sold them for $6 each, so I made a good margin, bought more lip balms and then more products from there.
 The next thing you know, my kids had to go back into day care because I was so busy.
 But I was actually able to replace the income I would have made working in corporate in the first year.”
+And in August 2017, Irene sold her business to BWX, the ASX-listed company that also owns the Sukin skincare brand, for a package worth $20 million.

 Test and learn